Looking for current information on Tuition Free Universities in Norway?

 “Living in Norway has a reputation for being expensive, but studying in Norway may not be as expensive as you think!
 Universities in Norway and state university colleges as a rule do not charge tuition fees for international students.” studyinnorway.no

-You should take into consideration that living expenses in Norway are higher than in many other countries, and you need to pay for your own books/teaching material.
-Students will also need to pay a semester fee of around NOK 300-600 ($50-100) each semester (varies).
-On living in Norway, the State Educational Loan Fund estimates the average expenditure for students to be about NOK 8 500 a month (approx. EURO 1 000).
+Living expenses in Norway are higher than in many other countries, and you need to pay for your own books/teaching material.
+Students will need to pay a semester fee of around NOK 300-600 ($50-100) each semester (varies).
+On living in Norway, the State Educational Loan Fund estimates the average expenditure for students to be about NOK 9000 a month (approx. EURO 1 000).
 Although expenses vary from person to person, this estimate is expected to cover board and lodgings, clothing, transport, medical and dental care and other necessities.

 As a state owned institution HiOA do not charge tuition fees.
 This applies to both Norwegian and international students.
 There is a mandatory fee, the semester fee, covering membership in the Student Welfare Organization, use of printers etc. The semester fee is currently NOK660 per semester.
 If you plan to attend HiOA as an exchange student , you are automatically exempt from any fees.